Completing your apprenticeship or traineeship - What happens when you finish your training?

 Consider finding a mentor who can show you the ropes and guide you on best practices.

 Before you start a business, it's important to be aware of your legal, regulatory and financial obligations.
 You can get specialist advice on day-to-day operations, including record keeping, sales, marketing and management staff.

-Some trades and occupations require you to get a licence to work in the trade/occupation.
-The NSW Department of Fair Trading 13 32 20 provides information on the types of licences classes and qualifications for builders and other tradespeople who require a licence in their industry.
+Some trades and occupations require a licence to work.
+The NSW Department of Fair Trading provides information on the types of licences and qualifications required for builders and other tradespeople.

-Write down your longer term goals.
+Write down your long-term goals.
 What skills do you need to reach them?
 What can you do if you lack a skill or the confidence to achieve something?
 How can you better utlilise your strengths, experience and passion?